alto-wg/draft-alto-pv/examples.md

 Both NET1 and NET2 have a mobile edge deployed, i.e., MEC1 in NET1 and MEC2 in
 NET2.
 Assume the ANEName for MEC1 and MEC2 are `MEC1` and `MEC2` and their
-properties can be retrieved from the property map `ane-props`.
+properties can be retrieved from the Property Map `ane-props`.
 Thus, the `persistent-entity-id` property of NET1 and NET3 are `ane-props.ane:MEC1` and `ane-props.ane:MEC2` respectively.